milgra/sov/README.md

 ![alt text](screenshot.png)

+Watch the introduction/user guide [video on youtube](https://youtube.com/)

 ## Features ##

 - no downscaled and confusing thumbnails, just crystal clear app names and titles
 - layout schema makes workspace identification easier
 - super lightweight
 - multi-display support

+## Long descripton ##

+Sway overview is an overview applciation for the sway tiling window manager.
+Tiling window managers are about simplicity so by default they don't have any kind of overview feature.
+It is okay under five workspaces because you can just remember where specific windows were opened but over 5 workspaces it can get really complicated.
+Sway overview draws a schematic layout of all your workspaces on each output.
+They contain the windows present in each workspace, the title and the content of the windows, for example, in case of a terminal the last terminal command, in case of the browser the url of the page it displays, so you can see all informationo at a glance.
+Thumbnail based overview solutions can become confusing quickly when the thumbnails become too small to recognize, sway overview won't.
+The common usage of Sway overview is to bound its appereance to the desktop switcher button with a little latency so in case of quick workspace switching it doesn't appear but on a long press - when we are lost - it appears.
+Sway overview can be structured via html, styled via css.

 ## Installation